Getting Ready for a New School Year

 n2y Staff

-As summer comes to a close, it is time again to prepare for the exciting opportunity to teach a new class of students or welcome back the students you worked with last year, whether in an online, hybrid, or brick-and-mortar setting.
+As summer comes to a close, it is time again to prepare for the exciting opportunity to teach a new class of students or welcome back the students you worked with last year.
 The end of summer is an opportune time to begin gearing up for the new school year in order to make the most meaningful impact on your students with unique needs.

 The following six tips will help you start the year prepared, organized, and focused.